marcusoftnet/marcusoftnet.github.io/_posts/2014-03-26-setting-up-complete-node-development.md

 1. Open the terminal
-2. First we need to clear out the cache of npm; "<span style="font-family: Courier New, Courier, monospace;">sudo npm cache clean -f</span>"
+2. First we need to clear out the cache of npm; "<span style="font-family: Courier New, Courier, monospace;">sudo npm cache clean -f"
 3. Then install n; "<span
     style="font-family: Courier New, Courier, monospace;">sudo npm
-    install -g n</span>" (-g means install it globally on my system, not only in the local folder).
+    install -g n" (-g means install it globally on my system, not only in the local folder).
 If you got errors... see below.
-4. Finally, use n to update NodeJs; "<span style="font-family: Courier New, Courier, monospace;">sudo n stable</span>" (in this case we're updating to the most recent stable release, but you can update it to a version number too.
+4. Finally, use n to update NodeJs; "<span style="font-family: Courier New, Courier, monospace;">sudo n stable" (in this case we're updating to the most recent stable release, but you can update it to a version number too.
-    "<span style="font-family: Courier New, Courier, monospace;">sudo n 0.11.9</span>" for example if you're planning on doing
+    "<span style="font-family: Courier New, Courier, monospace;">sudo n 0.11.9" for example if you're planning on doing
     <a href="http://koajs.com/" target="_blank">KoaJs</a> work...)
 5. That means that you can install more than one version of Node on the system.
-And you can switch between version using the "<span style="font-family: Courier New, Courier, monospace;">n</span>" command.
+And you can switch between version using the "<span style="font-family: Courier New, Courier, monospace;">n" command.
 Read
     <a href="https://github.com/visionmedia/n" target="_blank">more on their
     site </a>